 The last opportunity for you to indicate that your thesis contains information that may need to have restricted access is when you complete your notice of intent to submit.
 Changes cannot be made during or after your examination.
 If you are close to completion, you should start this process as soon as possible.

-See also: Submit your thesis
+See also: Submitting your thesis

-See also: Intellectual property
+See also: Intellectual property for HDR students

-This information is current as at June 2018 and is intended as a guide to the law as it applies to people who live in or are affected by the law as it applies in NSW.
+This information is current as at November 2020 and is intended as a guide to the law as it applies to people who live in or are affected by the law as it applies in NSW.
 It does not constitute legal advice.